-I like philosophy, music, anime, theatre, and art; I had to pause the latter two for a while to become a computer scientist–and, recently, a mathematician.
-Perhaps in a parallel life1, I am currently performing on a stage and possibly a cubist in another.
+I like philosophy, music, anime, theatre, and art; I am mostly intrigued by foundations of mathematics, reasoning, language, morality, and theology.
+Perhaps in a parallel life, I am currently performing on a stage and possibly a cubist in another.
+In either, I would be a Copt.

 These are some selected articles that influenced my understanding:

-Here are some works worth reading:
+Here are some works I enjoyed reading:

 ÉMILE, OU DE L'ÉDUCATION